+with $v(t,u)=\mathbb{E}_x[f(X_t,u)]$ is easy to solve or if the dual process $U$ is easy to simulate or even deterministic. \end{enumerate}

-Duality methods for affine and polynomial processes work particularly well, because (one choice of) the dual process is deterministic and corresponds to the solution of ODEs, explaining the often stated tractability properties.
-In the case of of affine processes the function family consists of \emph{exponentials,} in the case of polynomial processes processes they are \emph{polynomials.} Since these families are distribution determining (in the polynomial case under exponential moment conditions), existence of the dual process implies uniqueness of the solution of the martingale problem for the primal process $X$.
+The latter is the case for affine and polynomial processes, because (one choice of) the dual process is deterministic and corresponds to the solution of ODEs, explaining the often stated tractability properties.
+In the case of affine processes, the function family consists of \emph{exponentials}, in the case of polynomial processes they are \emph{polynomials}.
+Since these families are distribution determining (in the polynomial case under exponential moment conditions), existence of the dual process implies uniqueness of the solution of the martingale problem for the primal process $X$.